Fruit Salad (confectionery)

 Fruit Salad is a type of "raspberry & pineapple flavour chew" according to its packaging.
 It is a chewy confectionery.
 Fruit Salad is manufactured by Barratt in Spain.

 While still manufactured under Tangerine Confectionery, Fruit Salad chews were rebranded from Barratt to 'Candy Land' and the packaging, most notably the outer box, had been redesigned.
-They have since reverted back to the Barratt brand.
+They have since reverted to the Barratt brand.

 From 2019 the fruit salad sweet no longer contains gelatine and is suitable for vegetarians.